Dr. Joshua B. Cantor Scholar Award

 The Cantor Scholar Award is presented by the Brain Injury Interdisciplinary Special Interest Group (BI-ISIG) to a BI-ISIG member in recognition of outstanding research that is judged to be a significant contribution to the field of brain injury rehabilitation.

-The award is named in honor of Dr. Joshua B. Cantor, who was well known for his research on the effects of cognitive fatigue, sleep deprivation, and exercise on various aspects of life after TBI.
-His work also included efforts to enhance cognition and reduce depression, primarily through problem solving and emotion regulation training interventions.
+The award is named in honor of Dr. Joshua B. Cantor, who was renowned for his research on the effects of cognitive fatigue, sleep deprivation, and exercise on various aspects of life after TBI.
+His work also included efforts to enhance cognition and reduce depression, primarily through problem-solving and emotion regulation training interventions.
 Dr. Cantor’s work was driven by his passion for developing and evaluating interventions that would give solace, meaning, and hope to individuals with TBI.

-- Nominee demonstrated a solid contribution to the field of brain injury rehabilitation
+- Demonstration of a solid contribution to the field of brain injury rehabilitation

 - Research demonstrates methodological soundness and/or creativity in research design or intervention content

-- Nominees at all career levels are eligible
+- All career levels are eligible (some preference given to mid-career)

-- Nominee must be a BI-ISIG and ACRM member
+- Must be a BI-ISIG and ACRM member

 - Self-nominations are welcome